wakproductions/wordpress-to-middleman/README.md

 3. In the terminal, navigate to the folder where the project has been saved, and run ruby wordpress_to_middleman.rb

+### Migrating Images

+Wordpress stores images in the folder `wp-content/uploads/{year}/{month}/{filename}`.
+You want to copy all of the files in this `uploads` folder into your Middleman project's `source/images` folder.

+Example:
+`wp-content/uploads/2015/09/Main_thinkorswim__build_1876_16_.png`

+W2M will convert this to the path:
+`images/2015/09/Main_thinkorswim__build_1876_16_.png`

 Gemified Version by Winston Kotzan
 ----------------------------------
 This is a fork of the original worpress-to-middleman program designed to be more 'OO'.
 Some of the functionality in this version will be specific to converting www.greenspudtrades.com to Middleman.
+The website this was used on was running Wordpress 3.9.

+To see the original version of this program: [https://github.com/salmansqadeer/wordpress-to-middleman](https://github.com/salmansqadeer/wordpress-to-middleman)